dex4er/tf/README.md

 blocks) from the `-short` and `-compact` mode output.

-Additional options can be used: `-counters` shows counters with processed resources, `-compact` skips the content of the resources, `-short` removes unecessary lines (default), `-full` keeps original manifest, `-fan` hides messages about progress and shows short indicator (default), `-dots` hides messages about progress and shows single dot or character for each line, `-verbatim` keeps original messages about progress, `-verbose` adds counters to original messages (default if `TF_IN_AUTOMATION=1`), `-no-outputs` hides outputs (default, `-no-outputs=false` shows it again).
+Additional options can be used: `-counters` shows counters with processed resources, `-compact` skips the content of the resources, `-`short`removes unnecessary lines (default),`-full`keeps original manifest,`-fan`hides messages about progress and shows short indicator (default),`-dots`hides messages about progress and shows single dot or character for each line,`-verbatim`keeps original messages about progress,`-verbose`adds counters to original messages (default if`TF_IN_AUTOMATION=1`), `-no-outputs`hides outputs (default,`-no-outputs=false` shows it again).

-The command accepts resource name as an argument without `-target=` option.
-If argument misses quotes inside square brackets then they will be added.
+The command accepts the resource name as an argument without `-target=` option.
+If the argument misses quotes inside square brackets then they will be added.

 The command will log to the file named in `TF_OUTPUT_PATH` environment variable.
 The file name is resolved with `strftime`'s `%` sequences.

-The variable `TF_PLAN_FORMAT` switches the default format for plan (compact, short, full).
-The variable `TF_PROGRESS_FORMAT` switches the default format for progress indicator (counters, fan, dots, verbose, verbatim).
+The variable `TF_PLAN_FORMAT` switches the default format for the plan (compact, short, full).
+The variable `TF_PROGRESS_FORMAT` switches the default format for the progress indicator (counters, fan, dots, verbose, verbatim).

 ### `tf import`